Saving

 $57,522

-This cost of delay chart shows how delaying saving, by just one year, affects the overall total in the account.
+This cost of delay chart shows how putting off saving, by just one year, affects the overall total in the account.
 For example, if you start saving $25 a week at age 21, instead of age 20, and continue to save $25 a week until you're 65, you'd lose $11,406 by waiting one year!
-So, start saving now and continute to make it a habit.

 ::Cost of Delay Chart::

-Chart shows how much money you'll lose by waiting a year to start saving.
-Chart assumes a 5% return, compounded annually, and assumes the saver will continue to save the same amount each week until age 65.
+This chart shows how much money you'll lose by waiting a year to start saving.
+It assumes a 5 percent return, compounded annually, and assumes the saver will continue to save the same amount each week until age 65.

 Age